Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: NP-hardness Results

-\begin{fbox}{ \parbox{0.9\textwidth}{ \PenSum\\ \textbf{Input}: a set of tuples $\{t_i = (a_i,b_i) \mid i \in [m], a_i \in \mathbb{Q}_+\cup \{0\}$, $b_i \in \mathbb(0,1)\}$, integers $k,Q$, and a number $D \in \mathbb{Q}_+$\\ \textbf{Question}: Is there some $S\subseteq [m]$ with $|S| = k$ such that $\sum_{i\in S}a_i - Q\cdot \prod_{i\in S}b_i\geq D$? }} \end{fbox}
+\begin{fbox}{ \parbox{0.9\textwidth}{ \PenSum\\ \textbf{Input}: A set of tuples $\{t_i = (a_i,b_i) \mid i \in [m], a_i \in \mathbb{Q}_+\cup \{0\}$, $b_i \in \mathbb(0,1)\}$, integers~$k$,~$Q$, and a number $D \in \mathbb{Q}_+$.\\ \textbf{Question}: Is there some $S\subseteq [m]$ with $|S| = k$ such that $\sum_{i\in S}a_i - Q\cdot \prod_{i\in S}b_i\geq D$? }} \end{fbox}

-We set out to show \PenSum~ \NP-hard by reducing \SubProd to it.
+\iflnbi In the following, we reduce \SubProd to \PenSum, to prove the \NP-hardness of \PenSum and \ucNAP.
+Afterward, we show that, even on level-1 networks, \MaxNPD is \NP-hard by a reduction from \ucNAP. \else We set out to show \PenSum~\NP-hard by reducing \SubProd to it.
 To communicate the main ideas of this reduction, we first describe a simple transformation that turns an instance of \SubProd into an equivalent `instance' of \PenSum, but one in which the numbers involved are irrational (and as such, cannot be produced in polynomial time).
 We then show how this transformation can be turned into a polynomial-time reduction by replacing the irrational numbers with suitably chosen rationals.

-Finally, we reduce \ucNAP to \MaxNPD on level-1 networks, showing that this restriction of \MaxNPD is also \NP-hard.
+Finally, we reduce \ucNAP to \MaxNPD on level-1 networks, showing that this restriction of \MaxNPD is also \NP-hard. \fi